uzoochogu/Console-Apps-with-cpp/modern-cpp-concepts/README.md

 Note:
 Compiling C++20 is difficult and support for modules is experimental and stressful.
 For now GCC 11.0+ supports a lot of C++20 features but MSVC supports more features.
+MSVC is currently the only compiler with support for Modules in C++, due to this, I would use it here.
+(Updated: Sept 06, 22).
 I will expand on guide later on.

 ### Compiling C++20 code with MSVC